 Connection Refused

-• API Key Issues: Ensure that you’re using the correct API key.
+• API Key Validation: Confirm you’re using the correct API key from your dashboard.

-• Network Issues: Check your internet connection and firewall settings.
+• Network Connectivity: Check your internet connection and firewall configurations.

-• WebSocket Endpoint: Make sure you’re connecting to the correct WebSocket URL (wss://browser.zenrows.com).
+• WebSocket Endpoint: Ensure the WebSocket URL (wss://browser.zenrows.com) is properly formatted.

 await page.goto('https://example.com', { timeout: 60000 }); // 60 seconds